learn-co-curriculum/react-presentation-components/README.md

 no changeable state; and that only contains a render method.
 So, I think we can safely say it's pretty well presentational.

-## Okay great, but when would we ever need such a simple component?
+## Great, but when would we need such a simple component?

 Good question!
 Our `HelloWorld` example is obviously not a very real-world example, but consider this: let's say we are working on a massive web application, and we'd